For Outgoing Nonprofit Executive Directors & CEOs

 The complete roadmap for leaving well.

-The sequence follows the psychological arc of departure.
+The sequence follows the journey of departure.
 From emotional permission through structural documentation through relational transfer, arriving at a complete release of the role.
 Each stage prepares you for the next.
 The order is not administrative.
 It is intentional.

 Start Here